Abdominoplasty (Tummy Tuck)

 Recovery:

 After the surgery, there may be some discomfort for a few days.
-A compressive dressing is usually worn for two to four weeks.
-It is usually possible to return to work in two weeks.
-Vigorous physical activity can only be undertaken after six weeks.
+A compression garment is worn for six weeks.
+It is usually possible to return to work at three weeks.
+Vigorous physical activity can only be undertaken after six to eight weeks.

-The scars usually fade over a period of six to twelve months but do not completely disappear.
+The scars usually fade, but do not completely disappear, over a period of six to twelve months.

 Risks and Complications:

 All surgeries expose patients to risks and complications.
 In cosmetic surgery, all efforts are made to minimize these risks, but they cannot be completely eliminated.
-A partial list of complications for brachioplasty includes: scarring, infection, hematoma, wound dehiscence, and contour deformity.
+A partial list of complications for abdominoplasty includes: scarring, infection, hematoma, skin necrosis, thrombophlebitis, and pulmonary embolism.
 It is important to discuss these risks with your surgeon as part of your decision making process.